slurmulon/bach/docs/guide.md

 Durations are at the heart of rhythms, and therefore at the heart of `bach`.

-Complemented by lists, they are the mechanism that allows you to define rhythmic timelines.
+When used in lists they become the mechanism that allows you to define rhythmic timelines.

 As you might recall from the [Beats](#beats) section, beats are elements that are paired with a duration.

-When beats are nested in a list, each beat is played for its entire duration before moving onto the next beat.
+When beats are nested in a list, each beat is played for its entire duration before moving onto the next.

-Therefore the duration not only specifies how long a beat is played for in a list, but it also determines when the next beat is played, since the next beat in the list will only be played after the previous beat reaches the end of its duration.
+Therefore the duration not only specifies how long a beat is played for in a list, but it also determines when the next beat in that list is played, since the next beat will only be played _after_ the previous beat reaches the end of its duration.

 #### Values